 - & Traffic Records

 This is somewhat the perception of the harm that mugshots can create when online.
-The court clearly states websites that put mugshots online, in its analysis.
+The court clearly states websites that put mugshots online in its analysis.
 Mugshots.com being one of the leading mugshot publication websites was included on that list.

 It was understood that making records public would better protect individuals.
-As it certainly does when you have a secretive government.

 Remove Free Public Criminal Record Checks